Skip to main content

 <Dialog.Overlay className="bg-blackA6 data-[state=open]:animate-overlayShow fixed inset-0" />

-<Dialog.Content className="data-[state=open]:animate-contentShow fixed top-[50%] left-[50%] max-h-[85vh] w-[90vw] max-w-[450px] translate-x-[-50%] translate-y-[-50%] rounded-[6px] bg-white p-[25px] shadow-[hsl(206_22%_7%_/_35%)_0px_10px_38px_-10px,_hsl(206_22%_7%_/_20%)_0px_10px_20px_-15px] focus:outline-none">
+<Dialog.Content className="data-[state=open]:animate-contentShow fixed left-[50%] top-[50%] max-h-[85vh] w-[90vw] max-w-[450px] translate-x-[-50%] translate-y-[-50%] rounded-[6px] bg-white p-[25px] shadow-[hsl(206_22%_7%_/_35%)_0px_10px_38px_-10px,_hsl(206_22%_7%_/_20%)_0px_10px_20px_-15px] focus:outline-none">

 <Dialog.Title className="text-mauve12 m-0 text-[17px] font-medium">